D1ang/Silkscreenservice/README.md

 ## Deployment
 The example of this code is hosted by using Heroku and Amazon S3, this code is deployed to GitHub directly from the master branch.
 The deployed site will update automatically upon new commits to the master branch.
 This code can be run locally or deployed to a live environment.
-Directions are based on deployment to Heroku.
+Directions are based on deployment locally and to Heroku.

 ### Deploy requirements
  - [VScode](https://code.visualstudio.com/) *A tool to develop software*